Sage-Bionetworks/portalsDocs/articles/using_synapse_as_an_oauth_server.md

 # Registering and linking an OAuth 2.0 Client
-Synapse implements the [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) protocol, which is an extension of OAuth 2.0.
-The Open ID Connect endpoint is `https://repo-prod.prod.sagebase.org/auth/v1`, and the Open ID Configuration (aka the "discovery document") is published in the standard location: [https://repo-prod.prod.sagebase.org/auth/v1/.well-known/openid-configuration](https://repo-prod.prod.sagebase.org/auth/v1/.well-known/openid-configuration).
+The [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) protocol, which is an extension of OAuth 2.0, has been implemented in Synapse.
+The Synapse Open ID Connect endpoints are given by the Open ID Configuration (aka the "discovery document"): [https://repo-prod.prod.sagebase.org/auth/v1/.well-known/openid-configuration](https://repo-prod.prod.sagebase.org/auth/v1/.well-known/openid-configuration).

 ## Create an OAuth 2.0 Client
-You can create a client programmatically as follows:
+You can create a client as shown below.
+The API reference documents are [here](https://docs.synapse.org/rest/#org.sagebionetworks.auth.OpenIDConnectController), and the following instructions show how to invoke them from Python:

 ##### Python